vdaas/vald/CONTRIBUTING.md

 To apply the above CSS class, quote the sentence to the div with the CSS class name.

-For example, to quote the sentense as a warning message:
+For example, to quote the sentence as a warning message:

 ```html
 <div class="warning">This is warning message!!</div>